Hygienist Jobs in USA with Visa Sponsorship

 Are industrial hygienist roles also eligible for H-1B sponsorship?

 Yes, and often more straightforwardly than dental hygiene.
 Industrial hygienist roles typically require a bachelor's degree in occupational health, environmental science, or a related discipline, which maps cleanly to the specialty occupation definition.
-Employers in manufacturing, construction, and government contracting regularly sponsor H-1B petitions for industrial hygienists, particularly those with a Certified Industrial Hygienist credential.
+Employers in manufacturing, construction, and government contracting regularly sponsor H-1B visa petitions for industrial hygienists, particularly those with a Certified Industrial Hygienist credential.

 How do I find hygienist employers who sponsor visas?